FAQs

 Tell your healthcare provider if you are:

 • pregnant or plan to become pregnant.
-Opioid-dependent women on buprenorphine maintenance therapy may require additional analgesia during labor.
-If you receive SUBLOCADE while pregnant, your baby may have symptoms of opioid withdrawal at birth that could be life-threatening if not recognized and treated.
+If you receive SUBLOCADE while pregnant, your baby may have symptoms of opioid withdrawal at birth that could be life‐threatening if not recognized and treated.
+Talk to your healthcare provider if you are pregnant or plan to become pregnant.

 • breastfeeding or plan to breastfeed.
 SUBLOCADE can pass into your breast milk and harm your baby.
-Talk with your healthcare provider about the best way to feed your baby during treatment with SUBLOCADE.
-Monitor your baby for increased drowsiness and breathing problems.
+Talk to your healthcare provider about the best way to feed your baby during treatment with SUBLOCADE.
+Monitor your baby for increased drowsiness and breathing problems if you breastfeed during treatment with SUBLOCADE.

 Tell your healthcare provider about all the medicines you take, including prescription and over‑the‑counter medicines, vitamins and herbal supplements.